aws-samples/eks-access-controls-bedrock-agent/RE_DEPLOY.md

 ```

-Now update the deployed stack in the AWS account.
+Now update the deployed stack in AWS account.